turingschool/career-development-curriculum-site/module_one/mod1_career_journal_prompts.md

 * [Week 5 Prompts](#week-5)

 ### Directions
 Copy these prompts into your career journal document to complete throughout Mod 1.
+Please label this section of your career journal "Module 1 Journal Reflections."

 ### Mod 1 Week 1: Understanding your strengths <a name="week-1"></a>
 1. Describe one of your strengths